How do network threats work?

 Attackers typically gain access to internal operating systems via email-delivered threats which first compromise a set of machines, then install attacker controlled malware, and so provide the ability for the attacker to move laterally.
 This increases the likelihood of not being detected up front while providing an almost effortless entry point for the attacker.

 According to a recent Microsoft security intelligence report, more than 45% of malware requires some form of user interaction, suggesting that user-targeted email, designed to trick users, is a primary tactic used by attackers to establish their access.

 Some threats are designed to disrupt an organisation’s operations rather than silently gather information for financial gain or espionage.
 The most popular approach is called a Denial of Service (DoS) attack.
 These attacks overwhelm network resources such as web and email gateways, routers, switches, etc. and prevent user and application access, ultimately taking a service offline or severely degrading the quality of a service.
 These do not necessarily require active hacking, but instead rely on attackers’ ability to scale traffic towards an organisation to take advantage of misconfigured and poorly protected infrastructure.
 This means they often make use of a network of compromised computer systems that work in tandem to overwhelm the target, known as a Distributed Denial of Service (DDoS) attack.
 In many cases, attackers will launch DoS and DDoS attacks while attempting active hacking or sending in malicious email threats to camouflage their real motives from the information security teams by creating distractions.

-While detection, perimeter hardening, and patching processes are required to mitigate network threats from active and passive network threats, as a basic starting point organisations need to protect themselves especially from the email-delivered security threats that subsequently enable network-threats to be successful.
+While detection, perimeter hardening, and patching processes are required to mitigate network threats and attacks from active and passive network delivered threats, as a basic starting point organisations need to protect themselves especially from the email-delivered threats that subsequently enable network-threats to be successful.